drewreed2005/realdrew/_posts/2023-02-26-eventscboutline.md

 This list helps the programs because it allows the program to take advantage of the way that indexes can represent a chronological organization of data.
 That chronological organization means that, with just a basic for loop which increments the index value of `i` by one, adding to the `final_List` list variable with the `push` function allows it to remain in in chronological order despite removing specific entries.

+If, for example, the data was defined as a bunch of individual variables, this would make the program far more complex because the data would be numerous and uncollected.
+Having it in the form of a list allows it to efficiently represent both its data and is chronological placement relative to the date sort prompt.

 ### Procedural Abstraction

 ```